chhotii-alex/prospective-randomizer/README.md

 added to the study one at a time (or a few at a time), it is difficult to accurately anticipate the mean of the subjects who will enroll.

-An algorithm to add subjects to groups one at a time to keep the mean of one feature approximately the same between groups: Compare the feature value for each new subject to the mean of all subjects so far;
+A simple algorithm to add subjects to groups one at a time to keep the mean of one feature approximately the same between groups: Compare the feature value for each new subject to the mean of all subjects so far;
 if that value is less than the overall mean, add the subject to the group with the highest mean, and if the value is greater, add to the lowest-mean group.
+This has the complication that the number of subjects in each group can become quite unequal with an unlucky sequence of subjects.
+Consider how things go with in-order assignment of subjects with these values: 5, 6, 9, 1, 13, 2, which winds up with one group having 5 members and the other only one.
+[Show this?]
+A compromise solution is to constrain the algorithm to only add subjects to groups with the least number of subjects already added.
+Feature values still play a role, as there may be more than one group tied for having the least subjects.
+Feature values can be given an even stronger role if subjects do not need to be added to groups immediately&mdash;that is, if there is some temporal delay in the protocol between aquiring any given subject's feature value and submitting that to the algorithm, and acting upon the decision as to which group that subject is in.
+If values for several subjects are buffered, even if one group is in the least-filled tier, an optimal decision can be made between the several subjects as to which subject to assign to that group for optimal group balance.
+This is done by swapping roles in the simple algorithm's desciption: compare the feature mean of the group to the overall mean; if it is lower, choose the highest-value subject available, and vice versa.

 It may be difficult to anticipate what one feature is most important to try to equalize.
 Fortunately, this algorithm easily generalizes to multiple dimensions.
 The feature values in each dimension should be normalized (centered and scaled), by subtracting the current mean and dividing by the current standard deviation.
 A vector consisting of the mean normalized value of each feature is calculated for each group.
-The dot product of each group's vector and the vector of normalized features for the new subject is calculated, and the group with the least dot product is selected (that is, negative with the largest magnitude).
+The dot product of each least-filled group's vector and the vector of normalized features for each new subject is calculated, and the group-subject pairing with the least dot product is selected (that is, negative with the largest magnitude).

 A drawback of equalizing more than one feature is that the more features are used, the poorer the expected equalization on any one dimension.